eyclk/pmi-pegasus/README.md

 ## Different Steps Necessary for Installation

-- conda create -n factP python=3.9
+- conda create -n factP python=3.9   ------>> (I can also create another environment named "factP_preprocess" only for preprocessing.
+The regular "factP" environement can be used for finetuning and evaluation.)

 - conda install python=3.9